emok032/userAuthentication/README.md

 -	Next, client-side authentication
 -	This my 'practice'-plate for future projects!
 Never realized how many applications benefit from general user authentication.
 So, I'm taking it upon myself to become a "pro" at user authentication starting with MongoDB.
 -	It was pretty awesome learning this.
 One of my personal takeaways from this is that consistent commenting on old code helps to learn the material better.
 Not just commenting as I go but consistently comment after the fact.
 -	I've aggressively added notes on this one after reviewing various documentation and tutorials online.
 I can't take 100% credit for learning such things.
 I'm glad there are opportunities and resources to take advantage of provided by such community-minded people.
-So, my notes are info I've comprehended and re-processed from the web and other community leaders.
+So, my notes are info I've comprehended and re-processed from the web and other community leaders (Special shoutout to Stephen Grider for his very helpful lesson).
 -	Helpful Tip: I'd recommend drawing diagrams while watching other tutorials.
 That always helps me on a conceptual level.

 - Database: MongoDB